 CSS Theme

-There are several standard CSS themes included in DayPilot Pro for JavaScript:
+There are several CSS themes included in DayPilot Pro for JavaScript:

-We will we the default CSS theme.
-You can switch to a custom CSS theme using .theme property:
+We will use the default CSS theme.
+You can switch to a custom CSS theme using the theme property:

 <script type="text/javascript">